Who We Are

 Overleaf is a startup and social enterprise that builds modern collaborative authoring tools for scientists — like Google Docs for Science.
 Our primary product is an online, real time collaborative editor for papers, theses, technical reports and other documents written in the LaTeX markup language.

-In our six years since launch, Overleaf has seen rapid adoption across science and research, and now supports a community of over three million authors worldwide who’ve created over 17 million documents using our services.
+In our six years since launch, Overleaf has seen rapid adoption across science and research, and now supports a community of over four million authors worldwide.
 This community includes major institutions such as Stanford and Caltech, with Overleaf becoming an integral part not only of research collaborations but also of undergraduate teaching.
-The platform is also in use by major publishers: for example, supporting collaboration on IEEE’s member platform, and making the journal submission process smoother for LaTeX users across many academic publishers.
-And a number of large international tech companies and labs are using our enterprise solutions.
+A number of large international tech companies and labs are using our enterprise solutions, and the platform is also in use by major publishers: for example, supporting collaboration on IEEE’s member platform, and making the journal submission process smoother for LaTeX users across many academic publishers.

 Overleaf was founded by two mathematicians who were inspired by their own experiences in academia to create a better solution for scientific collaboration and communication.
-Now we are a team of thirty, based mainly in and around the UK and in the US.
+Now we are a team of forty, based mainly in and around the UK and in the US.
 We were recognised as one of the UK's top 100 fastest growing businesses in 2018.

 How We Work